stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * [wistiti_faq] :display all the FAQS, ordered by thee Order field.
 * [wistiti_contact_form] : displays a simple contact form.

+## In progress

+* New elements for the Wistiti plugin.
+* Improve existing elements to be more flexible.
+* More theme options to avoid tedious overrides in theme child.
+* Improve SEO features.
+* Develop and test Wistiti in the real world, using it on new adequate projects.

+All suggestions are welcome !

+## Changelog

+1.0 : Initial version

 ## Built With